 HubSpot CRM includes a host of helpful marketing tools like this, including leading analytics, lead forms and lead flows.
-Each of these tools is meant to help build a lead pipeline that collects interested leads and starts moving them towards the sales team.
+Each tool is meant to help build a lead pipeline that collects interested leads and starts moving them toward the sales team.

 Upgrading and licences: What you need to consider

-HubSpot offers basic marketing tools for free, including chatbots, email marketing, ad management, but upgrade to HubSpot Marketing Starter will give you access to:
+HubSpot offers basic marketing tools for free, including chatbots, email marketing and ad management, but upgrading to HubSpot Marketing Starter will give you access to: